Cairo Monorail: West Nile line

 Work on the October Line started in January 2020, and was projected to begin operating in mid 2023.
 However work on it has been delayed due to difficulties in expropriating land for the project, pushing the operational date to October 2024.
-It's currently delayed, with no estimated operation date.
+It's currently further delayed, with no estimated operation date.

-The line will be 45 km long, with 13 stations starting with New October Station, Industrial Zone Station, Sadat Station, Sixth of October City Authority Station, Engineers Association Station, Nile University Station, Hyper One station, Cairo-Alexandria Desert Road, Mansouriya Station, Mariouteya Station, Ring Road Station, Bashteel Station, and terminating at Nile Valley Station.
+The line will be 45 km long, with 13 stations starting with New October Station, Industrial Zone Station, Sadat Station, Sixth of October City Authority Station, Engineers Association Station, Nile University Station, Hyper One station, Cairo-Alexandria Desert Road, Mansouriya Station, Mariouteya Station, Ring Road Station, Bashteel railway station, and terminating at Nile Valley Station.

 The line will provide a transfer to the Cairo Metro Line 3 at Wadi El Nile Station, part of the line's eastern expansion plans.